De Stijl

-According to Theo van Doesburg in the introduction of the magazine De Stijl 1917 no.1, the "De Stijl"-movement was a reaction to the "Modern Baroque" of the Amsterdam School movement (Dutch expressionist architecture) with the magazine Wendingen (1918–1931).

 Principles and influences

-Mondrian sets forth the delimitations of Neoplasticism in his essay "Neo-Plasticism in Pictorial Art".
-He writes, "this new plastic idea will ignore the particulars of appearance, that is to say, natural form and colour.
+Mondrian set forth the principles of neoplasticism in his essay "Neo-Plasticism in Pictorial Art".
+He wrote, "this new plastic idea will ignore the particulars of appearance, that is to say, natural form and colour.
 On the contrary, it should find its expression in the abstraction of form and colour, that is to say, in the straight line and the clearly defined primary colour".
-With these constraints, his art allows only primary colours and non-colours, only squares and rectangles, only straight and horizontal or vertical lines.
-The De Stijl movement posited the fundamental principle of the geometry of the straight line, the square, and the rectangle, combined with a strong asymmetricality; the predominant use of pure primary colors with black and white; and the relationship between positive and negative elements in an arrangement of non-objective forms and lines.
+With these constraints, his art allowed only primary colours and non-colours, only squares and rectangles, only straight and horizontal or vertical lines.
+The De Stijl movement initially adopted Mondrian's principles until around 1924 when it rejected some of them and adopted those of Elementarism, which included the use of dynamic diagonal lines, allowing colour to infuse more energy into a work, and the rejection of harmonious and balanced relationships.